||Course Offerings | Computer Science

 One of the benefits of gaining this technical competence in a liberal arts setting is the opportunity to develop sound communication skills.
 And while a strong classroom foundation in the fundamentals is essential, the rewards of internships, summer jobs, and independent projects can also be profound.
-Upon graduation most majors have successfully entered professional positions where they have been very successful, while others have first pursued graduate study in computing or other disciplines.
+Upon graduation most majors have entered professional positions where they have been very successful, while others have first pursued graduate study in computing or other disciplines.

 Requirements for the Major

 One foundations course selected from CSC 341, 342, 343;

 One major project course selected from CSC 336, 410;

 One applications course selected from CSC 250, 339, 347.

 Prospective majors must complete CSC 117 no later than the fall term of their sophomore year and should complete MAT 190 by the end of the sophomore year.
 The CSC 117 class is open to non-programmers as well as to those with some programming experience.

 Students are encouraged to supplement this preparation with additional courses in mathematics (especially MAT 130 and MAT 240), physics, and logic.
 In particular, students who plan on graduate study in computer science need to select additional courses in mathematics and science.

 CSC 117, 223, 332;